Skip to content

 Each guest is personally looked after with one-on-one interactions with our hand-picked, expert tour guides.
 As part of your investment, this tour includes:

-• First-class wisdom and higher standard of individual care and attention
+• First-class wisdom and a higher standard of individual care and attention

-• 12 nights’ accommodation (including traditional Japanese inns with western beds)
+• 12 nights’ accommodation (including traditional Japanese inns with Western beds)

-• Airport meet & greet
+• Airport meet & greet on arrival

 • Hotel transfer by private transport on arrival